Things to do in Southern Argentina

 Perito Moreno Glacier

-Situated in Los Glaciares National Park, a UNESCO World Heritage site, the breathtaking Perito Moreno Glacier is nearly 19 miles (30km) in length and spreads over an area of 97 squ…
+Situated in Los Glaciares National Park, a UNESCO World Heritage Site, the breathtaking Perito Moreno Glacier stretches nearly 19 miles (30km) in length and covers an area of about…

 Perito Moreno Glacier

-Situated in Los Glaciares National Park, a UNESCO World Heritage site, the breathtaking Perito Moreno Glacier is nearly 19 miles (30km) in length and spreads over an area of 97 square miles (250 sq km).
-The spectacular, blue-white ice formation is one of the only glaciers in the world that is growing, at a rate of seven feet (2m) per day.
-Enormous chunks of ice break off into the water with deafening crashes, creating icebergs and large waves.
-Perito Moreno is also world renowned for its unique rupturing process, where high pressure causes the dam of ice to crack and shatter, sending icebergs downstream.
-Ruptures like this occur on average every four to five years, although sometimes as often as every other year.
-The closest town to this natural wonder is El Calafate in Argentina's Santa Cruz Province, which is about two hours' drive away.
+Situated in Los Glaciares National Park, a UNESCO World Heritage Site, the breathtaking Perito Moreno Glacier stretches nearly 19 miles (30km) in length and covers an area of about 97 square miles (250 sq km).
+This spectacular blue-white ice formation is one of the few glaciers in the world that has remained relatively stable in size in recent decades, despite widespread glacial retreat elsewhere.
+It advances at a rate of up to seven feet (2m) per day, causing enormous chunks of ice to break off into Lago Argentino with thunderous crashes, sending icebergs and waves across the water.

 Website whc.unesco.org/en/list/145/